iudofia2026/youtubedubber.com/frontend/README.md

 - **Error Messages**: Mobile-friendly error display

 **Latest Updates**:
-- ✅ **Prominent Banner Design**: Created large, eye-catching banner with animated gradient background
+- ✅ **Top Banner Design**: Moved banner to the top of the page for immediate visibility and attention
-- ✅ **High Visibility Elements**: Large text, prominent CTA button, and animated patterns for maximum attention
+- ✅ **High Visibility Elements**: Large text, prominent CTA button, and animated patterns positioned at the top
 - ✅ **Advanced Animations**: Animated gradient background, pulsing rings, shimmer effects, and rotating decorative elements
 - ✅ **Professional Layout**: Full-width banner with proper spacing and visual hierarchy
 - ✅ **Enhanced User Experience**: Impossible to miss with clear value proposition and compelling call-to-action